Custom Mac widgets for the sources you keep checking

 Why use a Mac widget app instead of another tab?

-Tabs are good for reading, editing, buying, writing, and deep work.
-They are not good for tiny repeated checks.
-If you keep opening the same page just to see whether something changed, the browser is carrying too much of the workflow.
+Tabs are great for reading, editing, buying, writing — the deep work.
+They are terrible for tiny repeated checks.
+If you keep opening the same page just to see whether anything changed, the browser is doing a job it was never built for.

-A custom desktop widget makes that loop smaller.
-Kepo works best when the information changes often enough to check, is small enough to summarize, and is important enough to keep near your work.
+A custom desktop widget shrinks that loop.
+The sweet spot is information that changes often enough to check, is small enough to summarize, and matters enough to keep near your work.

 Mac widgets FAQ